sh-benevity/vee-validate-legacy/README.md

 # vee-validate-legacy

-vee-validate is a template-based validation framework for [Vue.js](https://vuejs.org/) that allows you to validate inputs and display errors.
+vee-validate-legacy is a template-based validation framework for [Vue.js](https://vuejs.org/) that allows you to validate inputs and display errors.

 Being template-based you only need to specify for each input what kind of validators should be used when the value changes.
 The errors will be automatically generated with 40+ locales supported.
 [Many rules are available out of the box](https://vee-validate.logaretm.com/v3/guide/rules.html).